Huelva; British Influence - Itineraries from Seville airport

 Itinerary: - Seville - Monasterio La Cartuja - Sierra de Aracena - Rio Tinto - Punta Umbria - Huelva - (2 days)

-The next day, head west until you meet the A435 and turn left, heading south.
-When you meet the A49, follow the road into Huelva, and take the A497.
+After Rio Tinto or returning from Aracena head west until you meet the N-435 and turn left, heading south.
+When you meet the A-49, follow this motorway into Huelva, and take the A-497.
 This will take you to Punta Umbria a pleasant seaside town, which still has a few houses remaining from the British mining days, including a museum.

 Finally, head into Huelva on the H-30 to see the English neighbourhood, Barrio de Reina Victoria.
 Also look out for the Casa Colon and Muelle de Rio Tinto, a 1000-metre 19th-century iron pier, both dating from the British era.
 Then take the A49 back to Seville.